lavignep007/EmailScraper/README.md

   ├──► Individual message PDFs
   ├──► Revision-aware thread PDFs
   └──► Full-text search index
+  │
+  ▼
+Draft/scheduled-state reconciliation
+  │
+  ▼
+Configured perspective archives
+  ├──► Exact participant filtering
+  ├──► Unsent-message exclusion
+  └──► Independent EML, database, attachment, PDF and search artifacts
 ```

 At startup, the application chooses the synchronization mode automatically.
 A missing synchronization checkpoint triggers a full synchronization; otherwise, an incremental synchronization runs.
 When messages are downloaded, parsing, thread reconstruction, organization, PDF generation and search indexing run automatically in that order.
-When nothing is downloaded, the derived pipeline is skipped.
+When nothing is downloaded, those complete-archive derived stages are skipped.
+Gmail draft and scheduled state is reconciled on every run.
+Configured perspective archives are then evaluated and rebuilt only when their retained evidence or address set has changed.

 ## Message Identity